 You can drag-and-drop a Manufacturing Order to a new position in the "Schedule" view.
 Click on the icon on the left of a Manufacturing Order, then drag-and-drop it to a new position.

 To recap, this is what happens when you reprioritize Manufacturing Orders:

-1. The Material Availability status will be automatically recalculated based on the new priority of orders.
+1. The Ingredients availability status will be automatically recalculated based on the new priority of orders.

 2. If you changed the position of a Make to Order Manufacturing Order (read more), the priorities of linked Sales Orders were also updated in the "Sell" screen.

 3. The production operations in the "Tasks" view are reprioritized based on the new order of Manufacturing Orders.